Current Account in Philippines

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose 0.17% over the prior month in August, down from the 0.25% increase in July.
+Consumer prices rose 0.66% over the prior month in December, up from the 0.25% month-on-month increase in November.

-The manufacturing Purchasing Managers’ Index (PMI), produced by IHS Markit, ticked down to 51.9 in August from July’s six-month high of 52.1 in July.
+The manufacturing Purchasing Managers’ Index (PMI), produced by IHS Markit, rose to 51.7 in December from 51.4 in November.